gerasoa/MyRecipeBook/README.md

 Overview

-The MyRecipe platform uses a structured PostgreSQL database to store and manage crucial data for recipes, users, and comments.
+The Simple Spoon platform uses a structured PostgreSQL database to store and manage crucial data for recipes, users, and comments.
 Django migrations are employed to efficiently manage schema changes and keep the database updated as the project evolves.

 Data Model

-The main tables in the MyRecipe database are:
+The main tables in the Simple Spoon database are:

 📋 Users